awsdocs/aws-iot-docs/developerguide/device-advisor-console-tutorial.md

 1. In the [AWS IoT console](https://console.aws.amazon.com/iot), in the navigation pane, expand **Test**, **Device Advisor** and then choose **Test runs and results**\.

    This page displays:
-   + Number of IoT things\.
+   + Number of IoT things
-   + Number of IoT certificates\.
+   + Number of IoT certificates
-   + Number of test suites currently running\.
+   + Number of test suites currently running
-   + All the test suite runs that have been created\.
+   + All the test suite runs that have been created

 1. Choose the test suite for which you'd like to view the run details and logs\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-test-suite-run.png)

    The run summary page displays the status of the current test suite run\.
 This page auto refreshes every 10 seconds\.
-We recommend that you have a mechanism built for your device to try connecting to our test end point every 5 seconds for one to two minutes\.
-This will enable you to run multiple test cases in sequence in an automated manner\.
+We recommend that you have a mechanism built for your device to try connecting to our test endpoint every five seconds for one to two minutes\.
+Then you can run multiple test cases in sequence in an automated manner\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-run-summary.png)

 1. To access the CloudWatch logs for the test suite run, choose **Test suite log**\.